wbx200/PUI2016_fb55/HW8_fb55/README.md

 # PUI2016 HW 8 for Tuesday session, HW9 for Thursday session.
 ## But please name your directory HW8_\<netID>

+## November 10 2016.
+Diversity is considered a resource that enriches us culturally and intellectually in this class.
+No instances of harassment or attempt to marginalize students will be tolerated in my class.
+If you have concerns please come talk to me

 ## ASSIGNED READING:

 No assigned reading.